 Q: May the student be paid from department funds after the work-study limit has been earned?

-A: Yes, but the employer must submit a Contract Authorization Request Form (CARF) to the Human Resources Office.
+A: Yes.
+The supervisor must submit a Contract Authorization Request Form (CARF) to The Office of Human Resources to replace a work-study contract.

 Q: Are the student employment earnings taxable?